 - Loss of balance

 Low levels of dopamine can lead to conditions such as:

-- Parkinson’s disease, which is a disorder of the central nervous system that affects movements and causes tremors, muscle stiffness, and trouble walking due to lack of balance and coordination.
+- Parkinson’s disease is a disorder of the central nervous system that affects movements and causes tremors, muscle stiffness, and trouble walking due to a lack of balance and coordination.

-- Dopamine transporter deficiency syndrome, also known as infantile parkinsonism-dystonia, which causes movement abnormalities.
+- Dopamine transporter deficiency syndrome, also known as infantile parkinsonism-dystonia, causes movement abnormalities.